BruceEckel/pybooktools/README.md

 - To deploy updated documentation: `uvx mkdocs gh-deploy`

 TODO:
-- Need a new flag for `px` that doesn't wrap output, for non-book examples
 - Overview in docs, or details or both.
 - Consistent UI, consider other UI systems:
   - Apply https://pypi.org/project/rich-argparse/